 Once you’ve watched a film in the hotel’s hidden screening room, gone fishing and taken to the water (sailing, paddleboarding), the delights of the Cornish coast awaits (and it’s not all cream teas).
 Green-fingered sorts will love discovering the seat of the Tremayne family and their Lost Gardens of Heligan – which were literally mislaid for decades thanks to some pesky overgrowth – and the totally tropical taste of the Lamorran Gardens.
 For arty types, there’s the Atlantic-facing Tate and Barbara Hepworth Museum in St Ives, and the Falmouth Art Gallery.
 There are sandy shores on your doorstep, too.
 Check out one of Henry VIII’s finest coastal fortresses with by cruising up to St Mawes Castle.

 The Hidden Hut on the Roseland Peninsula is a simple, seasonal shack with food so good, it now has its own cookbook – time your visit to join in on one of the feast nights to indulge in specialities such as wood-fired paella, slow-roasted lamb or lobster and chips.
 For all the best fruits of the sea, try The Watch House in St Mawes, where the oysters come topped with samphire and the salmon is smoked locally.
-Or pop along the harbour to the restaurant at sister hotel Idle Rocks, for afternoon tea, sundowners on the seafront or dishes such as crab tortellini or curried hake with cauliflower and couscous.
+Or pop along the harbour to the restaurant at sister hotel the Idle Rocks, for afternoon tea, sundowners on the seafront or dishes curated by in-house chef Dorian Janmaat.

 What could be more romantic for this mother-of-a two-year-old Mrs Smith than to be told by Mr Smith: ‘Take a weekend off, go to Cornwall with a friend!
 I’ll take care of everything here.’